 Applicants must demonstrate a career goal in aviation, with evidence in the form of the following:

-• A required student statement of career interest and goals.
+- A required student statement of career interest and goals and their interest in overall transportation policy.

 Gerry Bruno Scholarship Information and Criteria